oracle/pgql-lang/pages/pgql-1.3-spec.md

 ### ABS

-The ABS function returns the absolute value of a number.
+The `ABS` function returns the absolute value of a number.
-The function returns the same datatype as the numeric datatype of the argument.
+The output value will have the same data type as the input value.

 The syntax is: